awfuchs/chrome-extensions/markwack/theory.md

 ### saycontent.js

 This page is driven by an event handler that act on requests sent to the tab.
-The key request is "create", which generates the random text from the page content.The general process of this is:
+The key request is "create", which generates the random text from the page content.
+The general process of this is:

 1. Read the text of the page.
 2. Clean the text (removing certain problem characters and strings; it's a bit of a hack).